• Skip to main content

 First Layer

-Heat in the microwave in two 30-second intervals, stirring after each.
-Stir until creamy and then pour the mixture in an even layer into the bottom of the prepared pan.
-Place the pan in the freezer.
+Stir until creamy and pour the chocolate mixture in an even layer into the bottom of the prepared pan.

 Saucepan with butter inside melting, next to a photo of milk and sugar being added.